microsoft/STL/README.md

 * taking a very long time to run
 * failing or passing for the incorrect reason

+# Editing And Testing The Debugger Visualizer

+### Modify The Visualizer

+To modify how elements look on the debugger open the file STL\stl\STL.natvis.
+For more information on how to modify this file check the [natvis documantation][].

+### Test your changes.

+After making your changes overwrithe the file under %Visual Studio instalation path%\Common7\Packages\Debugger\Visualizers\stl.natvis (is remcomended to make a backup of the file).
+After overwriting the file you should be able to see your chanes in a Visual Studio debugging sesion.

 # Block Diagram

 The STL is built atop other compiler support libraries that ship with Windows and Visual Studio, like the UCRT,